Current Obsessions: Waterfall Edge CountertopsJuly 07, 2016

 If you’ve ever walked into a model home or showroom and fallen head over heels in love with the kitchen, one reason might be its waterfall edge island.
 No passing trend, waterfall installations are style statements with staying power.

 Sometimes also called risers, waterfall style refers to the way the quartz, granite, or marble countertops extend down the side of an island or cabinet all the way to the floor.
 The aesthetic may have brought you here, but once you learn about the practical reasons for choosing a waterfall edge design, you may not be able to resist.

 Selecting the right countertop can be challenging, but once you find your perfect slab, you’ll want to feature it as much as possible.
 Waterfall counters will show off your choice like the piece of art it is, especially in open floor plans where your island can be seen from one or more rooms.
 Don’t have an expansive space?
 No problem!
 You can still create a big impact in a small space with a waterfall edge countertop.

-In this kitchen, Calacatta Classique Quartz gives the look of marble to the L-shaped cabinets.
-The slab features a crisp white background with dramatic gray veins, and its installation carries veining across the counter and aligns perfectly over the edge.
+In this kitchen, Calacatta Classique Quartz, features a crisp white background with dramatic gray veins, and its installation carries veining across the counter and aligns perfectly over the edge.

 Create a Focal Point

 Waterfall countertops add significance to your kitchen by creating a visually appealing focal point.
 Additionally, a waterfall edge design that flows down both sides of your kitchen island brings symmetry and balance to the space.
 This stunning Perla White Quartz pops against dark, contemporary cabinets, and draws the eye toward the central island.

 Modernize Any Style

 Waterfall edges are not only for lovers of contemporary design.
 In fact, their sleek, clean lines complement both modern and traditional kitchen styles.
 Silver Cloud is often incorporated into traditional designs, but a waterfall installation can give a kitchen a modern edge.